nlesc-sigs/propose-a-sig/proposals/2023-spring/analytics_and_numerical_analysis.md

 ### Other

+- Some of us attended the [Nederlands Matematisch Congres](https://mathematischcongres.nl/).
 - One brainstorm session about making SIGs websites public.
 - Two more strategy meetings.
 - Already secured some external speakers for this year.